Ogema, Saskatchewan: Museum Day

 The day after the Agricultural Society Annual Fair Day is Museum Day.
 Visitors take a tour of the museum and watch demonstrations made in the buildings about the pioneer way of life.
 The day begins with a pancake breakfast, then a church service, and then demonstrations, which include blacksmithing, flour-making, and rope-making.
 Together, the Agricultural Society Fair Day and Museum Day are meant to be an event to take pride in Ogema’s new and old citizens, and attract visitors from outside of the area.

-Dance Club

-The Ogema Dance Club was created in 1995.
-In 2017, the club has approximately 45 dancers.
-Teacher Shayla Brown rehearses students twice a week in the Ogema Heritage Hall.
-The club hosts a competition and recital in the Ogema School every year, and travels to competitions in Regina and Avonlea.

 Riding Arena

 In 2001, the Ogema Riding Arena was built by members of the Big Muddy Team Roping Association.
 Many roping and barrel racing events take place here.
-The largest purpose of the arena is for the annual Agricultural Society Fair Day every July, where a kid’s rodeo and horse pulls take place.
+The largest purpose of the arena is for the annual Agricultural Society Fair Day every July, where a kid's rodeo and horse pulls take place.

-Town Administration

-In 2017, the mayor of Ogema is Carol Prentice, the Town Administrator is Peggy Tuchscherer, and the Community Development Officer is Tanya Leonard.

 Geography

-The town of Ogema is naturally an internal drainage basin, with rolling hills and shallow sloughs.
+Ogema is situated in an internal drainage basin, with rolling hills and shallow sloughs.
 Typically, these sloughs mark regional low spots and are fed by a series of interconnected sloughs called kettle chains.